-I, Scott E. Bennett, P.E., Director, on behalf of the State of ARKANSAS, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the State satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.
+I, Lorie Tudor, P.E., on behalf of the State of Arkansas have the authority to make the following certification on behalf of the State.
+As a condition of approval of a grant under the authority of 49 U.S.C. section 31102, I certify that the State satisfies all conditions required to qualify for MCSAP funding, as specifically detailed in 49 C.F.R. section 350.207.